eadaoinharney/eadaoinharney.github.io/index.md

 # About Me

-I am a Scientist on the Ancestry R&D team at [23andMe](https://www.23andme.com/).
+I am a population geneticist on the Ancestry R&D team at [23andMe](https://www.23andme.com/).
 I am broadly interested in using ancient DNA to learn about the human past.

 ## Education
 **PhD in Organismic and Evolutionary Biology, Secondary field in Archaeology**<br/>